-Procedure A applies to all versions of Tru64 Unix 4.0f, and later.
-For more information, see the Tru64 Unix man files for ddr.dbase and ddr_config information.
+Procedure A applies to Tru64 UNIX version 4.0f, and later.
+For more information, see the Tru64 UNIX ddr.dbase and ddr config man files.

-Perform the following steps to set up the Tru64 Unix device parameter database so that it is aware of the features that are specific to the SAN Volume Controller:
+Perform the following steps to set up the Tru64 UNIX device parameter database for features that are specific to the SAN Volume Controller:

-- 1. Quiesce the storage.

-- 2. Place the host system in single-user mode and as root.

-- 3. Edit /etc/ddr.dbase by including the following lines as an entry in the DISKS subsection:
+- 1. Quiesce the storage. - 2.
+Place the host system in single-user mode as root. - 3.
+Edit the /etc/ddr.dbase file by including the following lines as an entry in the DISKS subsection:

 '''

 SCSIDEVICE

 Values for the IBM 2145

 Type = disk

 Name = "IBM" "2145"

 PARAMETERS:

 TypeSubClass

 = hard disk, raid

 BadBlockRecovery = disabled

 DynamicGeometry

 = true

 LongTimeoutRetry

 = enabled

 PwrMgmt_Capable

 = false

 TagQueueDepth

 = 20

 ReadyTimeSeconds

 = 180

-CMD_WriteVerify
+CMD WriteVerify

 = supported

 InquiryLength

 = 255

 RequestSenseLength = 255

 '''

-- Compile the ddr.dbase file by issuing the following command: ddr config -c - Confirm the values by issuing the following command: ddr config -s disk "IBM" "2145"
+4. Compile the ddr.dbase file by issuing the following command:

+'''

+ddr config -c

+'''

+5. Confirm the values by issuing the following command:

+'''

+ddr config -s disk "IBM" "2145"

+'''